 State Authorizations & Licenses

-Baylor University has been approved by the State of Texas to participate in the National Council for State Authorization Reciprocity Agreements.
+Baylor University participates in the State Authorization Reciprocity Agreements.
+This has been approved by the State of Texas and is done through the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.

 If you are considering an academic program that leads to a professional license in your state, it is highly recommended that you first seek guidance from the appropriate licensing agency in your home state, before beginning the academic program located outside of your state.